Wood County Court Records

 Key Criminal Filing Fees (Common Pleas, per Local Rule 3.03)

-Forms for criminal matters are available on the Clerk’s website, including:
+Downloadable forms for criminal matters are available on the Clerk's website:

 Sheriff's Office Background Checks

-The Wood County Sheriff’s Office provides local background checks free of charge at the Wood County Jail, Monday through Friday, 8:30 AM – 4:30 PM.
-These checks cover activity with the Sheriff’s agency only and do not include statewide (BCI) or nationwide (FBI) records or court dispositions.
-Requestors can expedite their visit by downloading the Records Check Form in advance.
+The Wood County Sheriff's Office offers local background checks at no charge at the Wood County Jail, Monday through Friday, 8:30 AM–4:30 PM.
+These checks cover activity with the Sheriff's agency only — they don't include statewide BCI or nationwide FBI records, or court dispositions.
+You can save time by downloading the Records Check Form before you go.
 Requests may also be faxed to (419) 354-9139.

-For statewide criminal history checks through the Bureau of Criminal Investigation (BCI), fingerprinting appointments can be scheduled through the Sheriff’s Office WebCheck service.
-A valid state-issued photo ID and a cash payment of $32.00 are required.
+For a statewide criminal history check through the Bureau of Criminal Investigation (BCI), you can schedule a fingerprinting appointment through the Sheriff's Office WebCheck service.
+Bring a valid state-issued photo ID and $32.00 in cash.
 This service is available only to the record subject or authorized individuals.

 Wood County Civil Court Records

-The Civil Division of the Clerk of Courts handles filings for a wide range of civil actions in the General Division of the Common Pleas Court, including product liability, professional malpractice, personal injury, worker’s compensation, foreclosures, administrative appeals, and other civil matters.
-Post-judgment proceedings such as garnishments, debtor examinations, executions, foreign judgments, and judgment liens are also processed through this division.
+The Civil Division of the Clerk of Courts handles filings for a wide range of civil actions in the General Division of the Common Pleas Court — product liability, professional malpractice, personal injury, workers' compensation, foreclosures, administrative appeals, and more.
+Post-judgment proceedings such as garnishments, debtor examinations, executions, foreign judgments, and judgment liens are all processed here as well.

 Civil records are searchable through the online docket or in person at the Clerk's Office.
 E-filing is available through the Clerk's e-Filing portal, though original complaints for new civil actions must be filed in person or by mail — not electronically — unless payment is submitted in advance through the Clerk's website.